Technolords/benchmark-rest-server/github/comparison.md

 vertx3-web-1.0.0-SNAPSHOT.jar | 843.0 | 234

 ## Performance run 2
-Selecting four cases from above, the fastest and most stable (avg).<br/>
+Selecting four cases from above, the three fastest and most stable one (avg wise).<br/>
 Test is without validation (of response), longer run time and using 300 threads.

 Module | Reference| Tps | Avg | Remarks